johnkramorbhz/Scripts/unit_tests/CSE489/usage.md

 `./test.sh --generate-json-config` Generate JSON file for all test scripts options for FIRST USE ONLY.

+`./test.sh --update` An easier way to update shell scripts and auto test program.

 `./test.sh --build` Packing up and prepare to submit

 `./test.sh --compile` Build `./assignment1` for this project